 Future plans for Troy's commercial district include the Pavilions of Troy.
-A development design concept for an open air shopping mall incorporating both office centers and residential condos on the site of the former KMart headquarters.
-Currently the land is owned by the Forbes Frankel Company, who owns Somerset Collection.
+A development design concept for an open-air shopping mall incorporating both office centers and residential condos on the site of the former KMart headquarters.
+Currently, the land is owned by the Forbes Frankel Company, which owns Somerset Collection.
 Though plans were approved in 2009 there hasn't been any start date filed yet.

 Back to: Troy Real Estate Listings

 I typically get this question about once per month, but I've asked about it twice this past weekend, so I thought...Read More